 Results of genetic tests can provide a sense of relief from uncertainty and help people make informed decisions about managing their health care.
 For example, a positive result can help patients find prevention, monitoring, and treatment options.
 Test for certain hereditary diseases can also help people make decisions about having children.
 And screening of babies can identify genetic disorders early in life before they manifest, thus allowing treatment to begin immediately.

 As much as we may have curiosity about these tests, most are not reimbursable by Medicare.

 A common use of genetic tests in the Medicare population is to assist in determining cancer treatment.
-Genetic tests can be used to predict optimal chemotherapy regimens and avoid exposing patients to ineffective or overly toxic regimens.
+Medicare will pay for genetic tests if a doctor needs to predict optimal chemotherapy regimens and avoid exposing cancer patients to ineffective or overly toxic regimens.

 This is where things get tricky.
 If you have a symptom or if a doctor believes you have cancer, Medicare will pay for the testing if ordered by your physician.
 We have seen, however, technicians from genetic testing companies trolling community health fairs and senior centers with offers of “free health screenings.”
 Sometimes local churches are also duped into offering these events.

 The technician promises the tests are free and that Medicare will pay all costs.
 All you need to do is simply provide a cheek swab as well as your Medicare card.
 Some companies even offer to send the results to your physician.

 Genetic testing isn’t illegal but having Medicare pay for it is.
 Worse, many or all of the tests they perform aren’t medically necessary.
 And the really bad news?
 These companies now have your insurance or Medicare number and your personal genetic health information.
 Unfortunately, you have just become the victim of a genetic testing fraud scheme.

 One clinic in Florida was even offering ladies free manicures if they allowed a technician to swab their cheek and provided their Medicare number.